MIRAvzw/qt-brisa/doc/docSource/code_examples.rst

             return a.exec();
         }

-Remeber to change your .pro file and put.
+Remember to change your .pro file and add.
 ::
         CONFIG += BRISA
         BRISA += upnp core utils